merkle-open/generator-nitro/packages/project-nitro-twig/src/patterns/atoms/list/readme.md

 # list

-Unordered list with icon as bulltet point (default: checkmark).
+Unordered list with icon as bullet point (default: checkmark).
+Icons will be extracted to an iconfont with the [iconfont-webpack-plugin](https://www.npmjs.com/package/iconfont-webpack-plugin)
 Possibility to add an svg icon at the end of the text using icon pattern

 ## API